Virtual-Coffee/VC-Community-Docs/monthly-challenges/get-job-ready/README.md

 Slack channels that we use for the challenge:

 - `#announcement`
-  - Initial announcement.
+  - Kick-off announcement
 - `#monthly-challenge`
-  - Challenge announcements.
+  - Challenge announcements
-  - Async check-ins.
+  - Async check-ins
 - `#job-hunt` and `#tech-interview-study-group`
-  - Questions and support with job packet materials.
+  - Questions and support with job packet materials
 - `#co-working-room`
-  - Sync events such as resume review workshops.
+  - Sync events such as resume review workshops

 ---

-## Past Events

-**2024**

-- **Resume Review Workshops** with Julia — every Friday, 1 PM ET, in the `#co-working-room` on Slack.

 ## Past Challenges